Two Bottom Lines and Four Tests

 Test One: Are we remembering that everyone has something to offer?

-This test is about making sure that no one is just seen, treated, or expected to behave only as ‘someone who needs help’.
+This test is about making sure that no one is seen, treated, or expected to behave only as ‘someone who needs help’.
 Edgar Cahn talked about the idea of reciprocity (give and get) and the fact that feeling (and being) needed - being useful - is core to being human.
 Often when we require extra support to live our lives, we are seen just as passive recipients – as ‘needy’ not needed.
-Test Two demands we stop this subtle bigotry.
+Test three demands we stop this subtle bigotry and expect stuff from each other.
 When we get this right, ‘you need me’ becomes ‘we need each other’ – because we do!

-Test Three: Are we connecting with, and investing in, people and places?
+Test Four: Are we connecting with, and investing in, people and places?